layaljbara/FineTuneHuggingFaceGTP2/README.md

   - Concatenate tokenized text then split into fixed-length **blocks** (`block_size`).
   - Set `labels = input_ids` for **causal language modeling** (next-token prediction).

-> Very little data modification is required.
-Optionally, you can add explicit separators between **ingredients** and **directions** to improve structure.

 ---